Client-to-server API reference

 Log in using a 6-digit verification code.

-The request must use the same channel and phoneNumber / email as were used to generate the verification code.
+When using a verification code as the 1st factor, the request must use the same channel and phoneNumber / email as were used to generate the verification code.

 #channel required